W3 Wine School

 Clairette de Die is a sparkling wine from the town of Die in the northern Rhone region.
 It is made from a blend of Muscat Blanc and the Clairette grape, producing a sparkling white wine with a fruity, musky taste.

-Moscato Bianco in Italia
+Moscato in Italy

-In Italy, the grap is called Moscato Bianco.
+In Italy, the grape is called Moscato.

 It is used to produce dry, sweet, sparkling, and fortified wines.